tetratelabs/istio-0to60/docs/traffic-shifting.md

 istioctl dashboard grafana
 ```

-In grafana, visit the Istio Workload Dashboard and specifically look at the customers v2 workload.
+In Grafana, visit the Istio Workload Dashboard and specifically look at the customers v2 workload.
 Look at the request rate and the incoming success rate, also the latencies.

 If all looks good, up the percentage from 90/10 to, say 50/50.